 CKE must remain HIGH for the entire Self-Refresh exit period tXSDLL for proper operation except for Self-Refresh reentry.
 Upon exit from Self-Refresh, the DDR3L SDRAM can be put back into Self-Refresh mode after waiting at least tXS period and issuing one refresh command (refresh period of tRFC).
 NOP or deselect commands must be registered on each positive clock edge during the Self-Refresh exit interval tXS.
-ODT must be turned off during tXSDLL for proper operation.
-However, if the DDR3L SDRAM is placed into Self-Refresh mode before tXSDLL is met, ODT may turn don't care in accordance with (Self-Refresh Entry/Exit Timing) once the DDR3L SDRAM has entered Self-Refresh mode.
+ODT must be turned off during tXSDLL.
+The use of Self-Refresh mode instructs the possibility that an internally times refresh event can be missed when CKE is raised for exit from Self-Refresh mode.
+Upon exit from Self-Refresh, the DDR3L SDRAM requires a minimum of one extra refresh command before it is put back into Self-Refresh mode.